• hot dipped galvanized scaffolding pipe System 1

 packing in plastic cloths,3PE,FBE,corrosion resistant coating

-Q:What are the different methods of joining steel pipes?
+Q:What are the different methods of pipe lining for steel pipes?

-Q:What are the different types of steel pipe coatings for corrosive environments?
+Q:What are the different types of pipe coatings used for corrosion protection?

 1. Manufacturer Overview